 From here we travel to Aswan to begin our journey down the Nile.
 Dotted with beautiful green islands, cascading rapids and large sailed feluccas, the Nile here is perhaps at its most beautiful.
 We spend time visiting the picturesque island temple of Philae and the huge High Dam, as well as having the chance to visit the amazing temples of Ramses II at Abu Simbel before taking a traditional felucca sailboat trip over 2 nights, sailing down the river to Luxor with stops to tour the temples at Komombo and Edfu.

-In Luxor we tour the vast array of monumental architecture from Egypt's ancient past On the east bank we have a chance to see the huge temples of Karnak and Luxor.
+In Luxor we tour the vast array of monumental architecture from Egypt's ancient past.
+On the east bank we have a chance to see the huge temples of Karnak and Luxor.
 On the west bank of the Nile we visit, amongst other sites, the Valleys of the Kings to see the multitude of Pharoanic tombs which have been unearthed during years of excavations.
+Other west bank sites visited include Queen Hatchepsut's temple, the Colossi of Memnon, and the Medinat Habu temple.

 From here we return to Cairo where you can to do some last minute shopping, re-visit the museum or bazaars, or do a day trip to Alexandria or Wadi Rayan and the Valley of the Whales before leaving Egypt with what we hope are some treasured memories.